 Home care is an extremely important part of maintaining healthy teeth and gums, but even excellent home care cannot prevent bacteria and plaque.
 If the plaque is not removed, it can harden, becoming calculus.

-Our experienced dental hygienists offer exceptional dental hygiene and periodontal services to keep your smile healthy and to treat gum disease in the mouth.
+Our experienced dental hygienists offer exceptional dental hygiene to keep your smile healthy and to treat gum disease in the mouth.
 During your visit, our team will perform an oral examination as well as a dental cleaning.

 Oral Examination & Dental Cleaning